srbhuyan/sdcn_p4_advanced_lane_lines/writeup_report.md

 ###Camera Calibration

-The code for this step is contained in lines 18 through 53 of the file called `camera_calibration.py`).
+The code for this step is contained in lines 18 through 53 in the file named `camera_calibration.py`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.